MayIsmailS/ML_project1/README.md

 Code architecture:

-implementations.py: contains the 6 functions to be implemented, as well as other useful functions like build_poly validation.py : contains the cross validation functions that we used to deduce the hyperparameters helpers.py: contains the functions necessary for data cleaning as well as other useful functions to upload the data and make predictions run.py:produces exactly the same .csv predictions which we used in our best submission
+implementations.py: contains the 6 functions to be implemented, as well as other useful functions like build_poly.\\
+validation.py : contains the cross validation functions that we used to deduce the hyperparameters helpers.py: contains the functions necessary for data cleaning as well as other useful functions to upload the data and make predictions run.py:produces exactly the same .csv predictions which we used in our best submission